 top of page

-As we established yesterday, design is not a stage of a project.
+As we established in the previous article (What Is The Role of a Designer exactly?), design is not a stage of a project.
 It’s the beginning, the middle, and the end, and some would argue that there is never any end.
 The exact meaning of the word "design," however, depends on the context and can mean different things.
 There are many forms of design, but every type exists to solve problems.
 To solve problems, you must first see them, and to see them, you need to collect all the data.
 That’s when real problem-solving, and thus real design, starts.
 It's neither art nor science but a careful blend of the two.

 With this understanding, one must also be mindful that human behaviour is difficult to change.
 The best design solutions are found in designing for how humans behave naturally in a specific context.
 Designing for human behaviour is, therefore, almost always better than designing for behavioural change.